Thomas Rolfe

 Thomas Rolfe (January 30, 1615 – c.
-1680) was the only child of Matoaka (Pocahontas) and her English husband, John Rolfe.
-His maternal grandfather was Chief Wahunsenacawh (or Powhatan), the leader of the Powhatan tribe in Virginia.
+1680) was the only child of Pocahontas and her English husband, John Rolfe.
+His maternal grandfather was Chief Powhatan, the leader of the Powhatan tribe in Virginia.

 Early life

-Thomas Rolfe was born in the English colony of Virginia to John Rolfe and his wife, Matoaka, in January 1615.
+Thomas Rolfe was born in the English colony of Virginia to John Rolfe and his wife, Pocahontas, in January 1615.
 It is believed he was born at the Rolfe family plantation, Varina, in what was then the corporation of James Cittie.
 Rolfe's birth was recorded as the first time a child was born to a Native American woman and a European man in the history of Virginia.
-In 1616 John Rolfe and Matoaka accompanied Governor Sir Thomas Dale on a trip to England to promote the Colony of Virginia, they sailed aboard the Treasurer captained by Samuel Argall, arriving at Plymouth, England on 12 June 1616.
+In 1616 John Rolfe and Pocahontas accompanied Governor Sir Thomas Dale on a trip to England to promote the Colony of Virginia, they sailed aboard the Treasurer captained by Samuel Argall, arriving at Plymouth, England on 12 June 1616.
 Less than two years of age, Thomas Rolfe accompanied his parents on this voyage.

-In March 1617, the Rolfe family had boarded ship, preparing to set sail back to Virginia, when Rebecca (Matoaka) was taken seriously ill and died.
-They disembarked at Gravesend in Kent, where Matoaka was buried.
+In March 1617, the Rolfe family had boarded ship, preparing to set sail back to Virginia, when Pocahontas was taken seriously ill and died.
+They disembarked at Gravesend in Kent, where Pocahontas was buried.
 Thomas was sick as well, and fearing he would not survive the sea journey home, John Rolfe appointed Sir Lewis Stukley as his guardian on 21 March 1617.
 Grieving for his wife and worried for the life of his son, John Rolfe was persuaded by Admiral Argall and other members of the party to continue the voyage.
 Father and son would never see each other again.
 John Rolfe, Tomocomo, the governor and other surviving Native Americans returned to Virginia.
 Stuckley later transferred custody and care of Thomas Rolfe to his uncle, Henry Rolfe.

 After returning to Virginia, John Rolfe married a third time, to Jane Pierce, and gave Thomas a younger half-sister, Elizabeth.

-Paramount Chief Wahunsenacawh, better known as Chief Powhatan, the grandfather of Thomas, died in 1618, happy in the knowledge that he had a living grandson in England.

 John Rolfe wrote his will on March 10, 1622 and died not long after that.
-In his will John appointed his father in law, William Pierce, as executor of his estate and guardian of his 2 children, Thomas and Elizabeth.
+In his will John appointed his father in law, William Peirce, as executor of his estate and guardian of his 2 children, Thomas and Elizabeth.

 In October 1622, Henry Rolfe petitioned the Council of Virginia, claiming entitlement to a portion of John Rolfe's land for maintenance of Thomas Rolfe.
 Thomas remained in his uncle's care until he reached roughly 21 years of age.
 Sometime before June 1635 Thomas returned to Virginia, his transportation paid for by his Virginia guardian and grandfather by marriage, William Pierce.
 This is known with certainty because Pierce patented land on June 22, 1635, claiming headright for the transportation of 40 individuals, including Thomas Rolfe.
 There is no further mention of his whereabouts or doings until 1641.

 Once established in Virginia again, Thomas Rolfe fostered both his reputation as a plantation owner and member of his mother's lineage.